DeployDeploy with Dockerfile

 Deploying without using Dockerfile

-If your project has a Dockerfile but you do not want to use this Dockerfile on Zeabur (for example, if you prefer to deploy as a Serverless service), you can set ZBPACK_IGNORE_DOCKERFILE=true in the environment variables, or add the following to zbpack.json:
+If your project has a Dockerfile but you do not want to use this Dockerfile on Zeabur (for example, letting Zeabur decide the best deployment method of this project), you can set ZBPACK_IGNORE_DOCKERFILE=true in the environment variables, or add the following to zbpack.json:

 {